-Subsequent to the original drilling of the Demir Dagh-3 well, the Corporation drilled and tested an additional eight Cretaceous-depth appraisal and development wells at Demir Dagh.
-Four of these wells (Demir Dagh-4, Demir Dagh-6, Demir Dagh-7 and Demir Dagh-10) were completed as producing wells.
-Two of the wells (Demir Dagh-5 and Demir Dagh-9) provided critical data needed to further delineate the Cretaceous reservoir, while two more wells (Demir Dagh-8 and Demir Dagh-11) had mechanical failures during testing.
+Subsequent to the original drilling of the Demir Dagh-3 well, the Corporation drilled and tested an additional nine Cretaceous-depth appraisal and development wells at Demir Dagh.
+Wells (i) have been completed as producing wells, (ii) provided critical data needed to further delineate the Cretaceous reservoir, and/or (iii) had mechanical failures during testing.
+The Corporation has sidetracked certain of the wells to convert unsuccessful wells into producing wells or to increase production from a well.